IBMTechSales/klp-think2022-labs/1153-Evaluate-App-TransformationAdvisor/README.md

     ![](./images/media/image21.png)

-6. Review the data collector command that is shown based on your selections.
+6. Review, but **DO NOT EXECUTE** the data collector command shown below, which is based on the selected options.

+    **Note: There’s no tWAS server in this lab environment, so you cannot run the data collector.**

     ![](./images/media/image22.png)

-    If you were going to run the command, there are a few additional things that need to happen.

-    - Replace the \<WEBSPHERE\_HOME\_DIR\> and \<PROFILE\_NAME\> variables
-    with the values from the WebSphere environment

-    - If the WebSphere environment is not connected to the VM where Transformation Advisor is running, then the data collector utility that was downloaded must be copied and unpacked to the WebSphere environment.
+    **IMPORTANT!**

+    >For this lab, we have already executed the the collector on a WebSphere Application Server.
+And the resulting data collection archive (zip file) named AppSrv01.zip is provided for you to upload into Transformation Advisor UI.

 ### **6.5.1 FOR ILLUSTRATIVE PURPOSES ONLY: Simulation of running the Transformation Advisor Data Collector utility**